ivanpikulyk/kottans-frontend/README.md

 - Clone a repository into a new directory<br> git clone url  <additional argument how this repository which I trying to clone will be named instead of original name>

-- Show the working tree status git status
+- Show the working tree status<br>
+git status

 git log